2012 Wimbledon Tennis Championship

 Playing Surface: Grass

 Federer is a 16 time major champion, but hasn’t won since the 2010 Australian Open.
-He is a 6 time champion here, but lost in the quarters the last two years.
+He is a 6 time champion here, but has lost in the quarters the last two years.
+Federer is still the third best player in the world, but seems to have lost a step against Djokovic and Nadal.

 Federer has wins over Albert Ramos, Fabio Fognini, #29 Julien Benneteau, Xavier Malisse, and #26 Mikhail Youzhny to get to the semifinals.
 Federer lost the first two sets against Benneteau but fought back to survive and advance.
-He also lost a set to Malisse after Federer took a 2 sets to love lead. in the Malisse match, Federer had to call a trainer for the first time in his career due to a back injury.
+He also lost a set to Malisse after Federer took a 2 sets to love lead.
 Federer crushed Youzhny in straight sets in the quarters 6-1, 6-2, 6-2.

 Murray, 25 from Scotland, has the unfortunate distinction of being the fourth best player in an era with 3 of the best players in history.
 He has never won a major title but has made the semifinals at Wimbledon the last 4 years including this year.
-He has made it to the finals of the Australian and US Opens but has never played in the final at Wimbledon before now.
+He has made it to the finals of the Australian and US Opens but has never played in the final at Wimbledon.
+No man from the United Kingdom has won Wimbledon since 1936, a streak Murray would love to see end as would the rabid British fans.

 Murray has wins over Nikolay Davydenko, Ivo Karlovic, Marcos Baghdatis, #16 Marin Cilic, and #7 David Ferrer at Wimbledon this year.
 He dropped sets to Karlovic, Baghdatis, and Ferrer.
 The quarterfinal match against Ferrer was hard fought.
 Ferrer had knocked Murray out in the quarters of the French Open, and Murray returned the favor at Wimbledon with a 6-7 (7-5), 7-6 (8-6), 6-4, 7-6 (7-4) win.